The NZ First donors

 On the same day Walter & Wild, which owns the Hubbards, Hansells and Gregg’s food brands, also donated $14,995 to the Foundation.
 Walter and Wild is two-thirds owned by Graeme Hart with the remaining third owned by his son Harry Hart.

-Graeme Hart, a businessman and philanthropist, who recently funded a $10 million initiative to provide low cost dental care in South Auckland, has a wealth estimated at $10 billion by magazine.
+Graeme Hart, a businessman and philanthropist, who recently funded a $10 million initiative to provide low cost dental care in South Auckland, has a wealth estimated at $10 billion by Forbes magazine.

-The is that Winston used to pretend he was battling for the little guy against big business!
+The irony is that Winston used to pretend he was battling for the little guy against big business!

 There is no real doubt electoral donation laws have been broken.
 Under both alternatives, the laws have been broken.

-The Foundation is part of
+The Foundation is part of NZ First

 If the Foundation is deemed to be part of NZ First (which would be the ethically correct thing to do – National treats its Foundation as part of the party and reports donations to it, as donations to the party) then the NZ First donation returns have not disclosed the 29 donations of between $5,000 and $15,000 made to the Foundation (s210(6A)(d)).